-2. Status of IR-related Activities
+2. Status of IR-related Activities Updated

-Formulation and Publication of Disclosure Policies 1.
-Basic Policy The Company discloses information in accordance with the Financial Instruments and Exchange Act, the Companies Act, the "Rules on Timely Disclosure of Corporate Information, etc., for Issuers of Listed Securities" established by the Tokyo Stock Exchange, etc. (the "Timely Disclosure Rules").
+Supplementary Explanation Explanation by a Representative Director Formulation and Publication of Disclosure Policies Basic Policy The Company discloses information in accordance with the Financial Instruments and Exchange Act, the Companies Act, the "Rules on Timely Disclosure of Corporate Information, etc., for Issuers of Listed Securities" established by the Tokyo Stock Exchange, etc. (the "Timely Disclosure Rules").
 In addition, the Company's basic policy is to also disclose information that does not fall under the Timely Disclosure Rules in a proactive and fair manner using appropriate methods, as much as possible, if it is deemed useful to stakeholders.
-2. Method of Information Disclosure Supplementary Explanation Representative Director The Company discloses information in accordance with the Financial Instruments and Exchange Act, the Companies Act, the "Rules on Timely Disclosure of Corporate Information, etc., for Issuers of Listed Securities" established by the Tokyo Stock Exchange, etc. (the "Timely Disclosure Rules").
-In addition, the Company's basic policy is to also disclose information that does not fall under the Timely Disclosure Rules in a proactive and fair manner using appropriate methods, as much as possible, if it is deemed useful to stakeholders.

-Information that falls under the Timely Disclosure Rules is disclosed using the Tokyo Stock Exchange's Timely Disclosure Network (TDnet) in accordance with the Rules, and the same information is subsequently posted on the Company's website as soon as possible.
-In addition, the Company also takes care to communicate information that does not fall under the Timely Disclosure Rules to stakeholders in an accurate and fair manner using appropriate methods, as soon as possible, taking into consideration the intent of timely disclosure.
+Method of Information Disclosure Information that falls under the Timely Disclosure Rules is disclosed using the Tokyo Stock Exchange's Timely Disclosure Network (TDnet) in accordance with the Rules, and the same information is subsequently posted on the Company's website as soon as possible.
+In addition, the Company also takes care to communicate information that does not fall under the Timely Disclosure Rules is a spossible, thaking into consideration the intent of timely disclosure.
+Quiet Period The Company sets a "quiet period" from the day after the last day of each quarter until each earnings release date.

-3. Quiet Period

-The Company sets a "quiet period" from the day after the last day of each quarter until each earnings release date.
 During this period, it refrains from commenting on or answering questions related to earnings, in order to prevent leaks of information that may affect the share price during the period when earnings releases are being prepared.
 However, the Company will disclose information as appropriate if there is any expectation that business performance will differ significantly from previously announced forecasts during the quiet period.

-4. Forward-Looking Statements

-Please note that forward-looking information disclosed by the Company in relation to forecasts of business performance, plans, strategies, etc., is based on certain assumptions that the Company believes are reasonable at the time of disclosure, and actual performance may differ significantly from these forecasts owing to various changes in the environment and other external factors.

-Regular Investor Briefings held for Analysts and Institutional Investors

-Financial and Management Results Briefing for analysts and institutional investors are held twice a year (at the time of full-year earnings and interim earnings), in order to deepen understanding of the Company's business performance, plans, etc.
+4. Forward-Looking Statements Please note that forward-looking information disclosed by the Company in relation to forecasts of business performance, plans, strategies, etc., is based on certain assumptions that the Company believes are reasonable at the time of disclosure, and actual performance may differ significantly from these forecasts owing to various changes in the environment and other external factors.
+Regular Investor Briefings held for Analysts and Institutional Investors Financial and Management Results Briefing for analysts and institutional investors are held twice a year (at the time of full-year earnings and interim earnings), in order to deepen understanding of the Company's business performance, plans, etc. Held Online Disclosure of IR Information The Company discloses its "Blue Challenge Report (Integrated Report)" and materials of "Financial and Management Results Briefing" and "Medium-Term Business Plan Briefing" for analysts and institutional investors on its website.
+Establishment of Department and/or Placement of a Manager in Charge of IR The Executive Officer in charge of corporate planning supervises a variety of initiatives, including Financial and Management Results Briefings and individual interviews for institutional investors so that constructive dialogue can take place.
+Related divisions within the Company that assist in the dialogue (corporate planning, accounting, finance, general affairs & legal, etc.) work in cooperation with each other, such as jointly preparing various disclosure materials, etc. and providing opportunities to share information and knowledge for Financial and Management Results Briefings every six (6) months.

-Held

-Online Disclosure of IR Information

-The Company discloses its "Blue Challenge Report (Integrated Report)" and materials of "Financial and Management Results Briefing" and "Medium-Term Business Plan Briefing" for analysts and institutional investors on its website.

-Supplementary Explanation